gohsonghan98/gitbookclone/document/function/Device/getLocation/getLocation.md

 ### Scenario / Use Case

-The user want to detect the current location of mobile device.
+Users want to detect current location from current device.

 ### Step